Conflicts, Assortative Matching, and the Evolution of Signaling Norms: Discussions

 \subsection{Concluding Remarks}

 It has been well understood that costly signaling can provide a competitive advantage at the intra-group level, however, to our knowledge the effects of signaling has not been examined at the inter-group level of conflicts.
 We consider a model in which the same individuals (high types) that benefit from signaling would evolve even in the absence of signaling.
 Thus, when there are two populations, one with and one without signaling, it follows that they would both eventually evolve to be homogeneously high type.
 At that point, if the two populations were to engage in conflicts, the population without signaling would have a competitive advantage because they do not need to pay the cost of signaling.
 However, we argue that there can be an advantage to signaling in inter-group conflicts: that the group with signaling evolves faster than the group without signaling.
 As a result, if conflicts occur, the prevailing population is largely a question of how long the populations evolve in isolation before they engage in conflicts.
-Our model predicts that societies that have shorter periods of isolation before conflicts, and conflicts that are more intense may favor the rise of signaling norms such as tattooing.
+Our model predicts that societies that have shorter periods of isolation before conflicts, and more efficient weapon used in conflicts may favor the rise of signaling norms.